 On the one hand, the toll road is convenient since you don’t have to stop at a toll booth or have a tag.
 The automated system takes a photo of your license plate and bills you by mail.
 The cost is only about $2 per trip, but it can add up quickly if you need travel in that direction on a regular basis.

 Free music is still available around Austin, but it’s harder to find than it used to be.
 Expect a small cover charge at venues such as the Continental Club or the Elephant Room.
 Austin is also home to a burgeoning comedy scene.
 Several clubs offer free shows or low-cost open mic nights, mostly on weekdays.
-Restaurants run the gamut: You can get great and cheap tacos at places like Torchy's or drop a bundle at upscale steak spots; high-brow barbecue places; and classy, atmospheric Mexican restaurants.
+Restaurants run the gamut: You can get great and cheap tacos at places like Torchy's or drop a bundle at upscale steak spots, high-brow barbecue places, and fancy Mexican restaurants.